Integrity in Research

 In addition, the Code provides a common foundation that institutions can use to further develop policies and procedures that promote research integrity across all fields of research.

-The Danish Code of Conduct for Research Integrity – updated edition, December 2025.
-Expected to be published in week 50
+The Danish Code of Conduct for Research Integrity – updated edition

-Research-performing institutions that wish to endorse the Code must write to the Danish Agency for Higher Education and Science via email: kodeks@ufm.dk.
-The Agency will subsequently publish a list of the institutions that have endorsed the Code on this page.
+Institutions conducting research that wish to join the updated Code (2026) must write to the Danish Agency for Higher Education and Science by email: kodeks@ufm.dk.

 A broadly composed committee with representatives from the research landscape has updated the original Danish Code of Conduct for Research Integrity from 2014.
 The update was carried out in response to developments in national and international research collaboration, Open Science, academic freedom, and artificial intelligence (AI).